Air transportation safety recommendation A16-05

 Next TSB action

-The TSB will monitor the progress of TC's actions to mitigate the risks associated with the safety deficiency identified in Recommendation A16-05.
+The TSB will continue to monitor TC’s actions to mitigate the risks associated with the safety deficiency identified in Recommendation A16-05, and will reassess the deficiency on an annual basis or when otherwise warranted.

 This deficiency file is Active.